Hal Block: Firing

 In January 1953, Block was suspended for two weeks because the sponsor objected to one of his comments during the show.
 Steve Allen, at the time an up-and-coming comedian whose appearances on What's My Line? would springboard his career, took Block's place on the panel during the suspension.
 While Block vacationed in Miami for the duration of the suspension, the network was deluged with letters from his fans demanding his return.

 Years later, in recollecting these days of What's My Line?, Bennett Cerf argued that by this time Block was no longer essential to the show.
 According to Cerf, since he had begun to introduce his own jokes and puns into the show, he now had the more important role and Block "became second banana."
 Amidst this turmoil, on February 5, 1953, winners for television's Emmy Awards were announced and What's My Line? won the Emmy for "Best Audience Participation, Quiz or Panel Program".

 After the broadcast of the February 3, 1953 show, executive producer Gil Fates invited Block to a local bar for a drink.
 Block listened quietly for several minutes as Fates explained why his contract was not being renewed and was being let go after three more shows.
 According to Fates, when he finished talking, Block stood up, finished his drink, smashed the glass on the floor, said "You never did like me, you son-of-a-bitch", and walked out.
 Fates did not relate in his book why Block had been fired, but Bennett Cerf believed it was because he had chased a female contestant (possibly Rev. Leila Dell Miller, the first contestant on that evening's show) around the desk while the camera was on the next contestant.
-In an interview with the Paley Center for Media in 1987, however, show director Franklin Heller claimed that Block had cheated during the show with the help of his sister, who signalled to Block from the front row of the audience that the second contestant played the drums.
+In an interview with the Paley Center for Media in 1987, however, show director Franklin Heller claimed that Block had cheated during the show with the help of his sister, who signaled to Block from the front row of the audience that the second contestant played the drums.
 This, Heller added, was also why Block never appeared on a game show again.